Find Grad Schools

 Life As a Civil Engineering Technician

-Example of Civil Engineering Technician Job Apply theory and principles of civil engineering in planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of engineering staff or physical scientists.
+Occupation Description Apply theory and principles of civil engineering in planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of engineering staff or physical scientists.

 • Evaluate facility to determine suitability for occupancy and square footage availability.

-What Every Civil Engineering Technician Should Know
+Things a Civil Engineering Technician Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.